luispablo/common-reducers/README.md

 *requestNewJWT (username, password, fetcher, dispatch)* Takes 4 params, the first two are self explanatory, fetcher can be the 'fetch' function given by the runtime, and dispatch is the Redux function to dispatch actions.
 It POSTs a request to 'api/auth/token' and, if everything went well, uses *storeJWT* to save it.
+It returns a Promise; if everything is OK resolves with the JWT, if not, rejects with and error.
+The error is an instance of ```SecurityException```, that has code and message (401 authentication failed, 403 authorization failed, as in HTTP error codes)

 *requestJWTRevoke (jwt, fetcher, dispatch)*
 Issues a DELETE request to 'api/auth/token' and, if everything went OK, then triggers a clearJWT action.